lwpyh/CoS_codes/README.md

 ## Acknowledgement
 - LongVA: the codebase we built upon.
-- LMMs-Eval: the codebase we used for evaluation.
+- LMMs-Eval: the codebase we built for CoS and evaluation.
-- Activation Beacon: The compression methods we referring.

 ## License
 This project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
 Users must comply with all terms and conditions of these original licenses.